ljsinclair/featurebase-docs/_includes/community/com-ingest-flag-kafka-auth.md

 | `--kafka-tls.enable-client-verification` |  | Enable verification of client certificates. |  |  |
 | `--kafka-tls.key` | string | Path to certificate key file, or literal PEM data. |  |  |
 | `--kafka-tls.skip-verify` |  | Disables verification of server certificates. |  |  |

+Just for connecting to Kafka.
+Use the tls flags if authentication on featurebase